Square Foot to Acre Conversion Calculator: Free Online Tool

 What is a Square Foot and a Acre?

-The square foot (symbol: ft², sq ft) is an imperial and US customary unit of area.
-It represents the area of a square with sides that are each one foot long.
+The square foot (plural: square feet; symbol: ft², sq ft, or SF) is an imperial and US customary unit of area.
+It is defined as the area of a square with sides measuring exactly one foot (0.3048 meters) in length.

 The acre (symbol: ac) is a unit of land area used in the imperial and US customary systems.
-It is traditionally defined as the area of one chain by one furlong (66 by 660 feet), which is exactly equal to 1/640 of a square mile, 43,560 square feet, or about 4,047 square meters.
+It is traditionally defined as the area of one chain by one furlong (66 by 660 feet).
+This is exactly equal to:

 Note: The Square Foot is part of the imperial/US customary system, primarily used in the US, UK, and Canada for everyday measurements.
 The Acre belongs to the imperial/US customary system.